A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 q2 -- "Yes" --> q3{"Where does it run?"}

 3.2.
-If it is I/O-bound, await the async API directly
+For I/O Waits, await the async API Directly

-For HTTP, databases, file reads, and similar operations, first check whether there is already an async API.
+For HTTP, DB, file reads/writes and the like, first check whether an async version of the API exists.

-If there is, the default choice is to await it directly.
+If it does, the basic move is to await it directly.

 public async Task<string> LoadTextAsync(string path, CancellationToken cancellationToken)